 Conclusion

-Designing an employee survey in compliance with data protection regulations is not too complicated if the guidelines mentioned here are observed.
-In any case, employers should pay attention to transparency during the creation and implementation and, if necessary, involve the works council and the data protection officer at an early stage.
+Designing an employee survey in compliance with data protection regulations is not too complicated if the guidelines mentioned here are followed.
+Employers should always ensure transparency when creating and conducting surveys and, if necessary, consult the works council and the Data Protection Officer consult.

 If you have any questions or need support on this or any other topic relating to data protection, our experts will be happy to advise you.